daishironishida/mySettings/docs/Macbook/Terminal.md

-    line-numbers = true # show line number navigate = true    # use n and N to move between diff sections light = false      # set to true if you're in a terminal w/ a light background color (e.g. the default macOS terminal) plus-style = normal DarkGreen  # default is too dark on tmux
+    line-numbers = true # show line number navigate = true    # use n and N to move between diff sections light = false      # set to true if you're in a terminal w/ a light background color (e.g. the default macOS terminal) plus-style = syntax DarkGreen  # default is too dark on tmux

 [merge]
     conflictstyle = diff3